Thinking like a Jazz drummer goes way beyond drum beats and drum fills. It’s a skill that deeply connects drummers to the music they play.

 Practice thinking like a Jazz drummer

-To really hone your thinking, listening and conversation skills it’s important to play with other musicians.
+To really improve your thinking (listening and music conversation skills), it’s important to play with other musicians.
 That’s really the only way to improve these skills.

-Sometimes these options might not be readily be available but don’t despair, I have some great solutions for your practice.
+Sometimes these options might not be readily be available but don’t despair, I have some great solutions to help you.

-Two of the top Jazz musicians in Japan, recently recorded some drumless tracks for me.
-They’re called Almost Jazz Standards Volumes 1-3.
-All of the MP3 drumless tracks also have drum charts (drum sheet music).
+I hired two of the top Jazz musicians in Japan to record some Jazz backing tracks for drum practice.
+Also called drumless tracks my Almost Jazz Standards Volumes 1-3 are MP3 drum practice tracks with drum charts (drum sheet music).

-These are masterfully performed drumless tracks by Dr. Phillip Strange – piano and Tetsuro Aratama – acoustic bass.
-They’ll help you prepare for real gigs and kick your playing up a notch or two every time you practice with them.
+Because you’re playing with real musicians, these drumless tracks will also help you prepare for real gigs.
+They’ll kick your playing up a notch or two every time you practice with them.

 So often in Jazz playing, virtuosity is applauded and teamwork is forgotten.
 It’s the teamwork and communication between the instruments that truly make Jazz music special.